 Feet Placement while Sliding:

 Keep both the feet in a symmetrical manner, 90 degrees to the deck.
 Make sure that the distance between feet is more than the width between your shoulders.
 Following this stance, your heels stand very close to the heelside rail of the longboard.
-If something seems not understandable read, Longboarding Sliding at BoardsOnTop.
+If something seems not understandable read, Longboarding Sliding at BoardsOnTop to know everything about sliding.

 Knee Position while Sliding: